 Detailed stories about the Jade Emperor's life and ascension to the heavenly throne emerged much later, during the Tang (618-907) and Song (960-1279) dynasties, when Taoism and Buddhism significantly influenced Chinese spirituality.

-His pursuit of Tao, or the ultimate truth, led him through countless trials and tribulations over many eons, finally resulting in his ascension to divinity.
+His pursuit of Tao, or the ultimate truth, led him through countless trials over many eons, finally resulting in his ascension to divinity.

 The transformation from mortal to deity underscores the Jade Emperor's role as an embodiment of moral virtues, a theme central to his mythology.